ipns-link/specs/specs.md

 ### Main goals

-1. Make any http-server addressable by an [IPNS](https://docs.ipfs.io/concepts/ipns/) name or key.
+1. Make any http-server addressable by an [IPNS](https://docs.ipfs.io/concepts/ipns/) key.
 This will be referred to as ***exposing an origin-server***.
 2. Access the server using any local or public gateway.

 ### Participating nodes

 1.  ***Origin*** : The http-server that is to be exposed.
-Each Origin is assigned a unique Libp2p-keypair.
-A hash of the corresponding public key becomes the IPNS name that the Origin-server would ultimately be addressed by. **Note** : By ***IPNS-name*** or ***IPNS-key***, henceforth, we shall refer to this hash.
+Each Origin is assigned a unique Libp2p-keypair, the hash of the public key of this keypair is referred to as the **OriginID**.
-2.  ***Listener*** : An IPFS node that listens for incoming connections over p2p-streams and forwards them to the Origin-server(s).
-The protocol name is **/x/ipns-link/`IPNS-key`**
+2.  ***Listener*** : An IPFS node that listens for incoming connections over p2p-streams and forwards them to the Origins.
+The protocol name is **/x/ipns-link/OriginID**
 3.  ***Publisher*** : An IPFS node whose sole job is to periodically publish a ***Manifest*** for each Origin, containing the [multiaddress](https://docs.libp2p.io/concepts/addressing/)es of the Listener and metadata about the Origin.
-The Manifest is published using [IPNS pubsub](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipns-pubsub) under the IPNS-key of the corresponding Origin. **Note** : The same IPFS node may perform as both Listener and Publisher.
+The Manifest is published using [IPNS pubsub](https://github.com/ipfs/go-ipfs/blob/master/docs/experimental-features.md#ipns-pubsub) under the OriginID of the corresponding Origin. **Note** : The same IPFS node may perform as both Listener and Publisher.
 However, separating the nodes helps reduce bandwidth consumption.
-4.  ***(Proxy) Gateway*** : An IPFS-aware http-proxy that, when given an IPNS-Key, connects the web-site visitors / end-users to the corresponding Origin via the Listener, after processing the Manifest published under that key. **Note** : This is distinct from an [IPFS-gateway](https://docs.ipfs.io/concepts/ipfs-gateway/), which can only serve static content from IPFS.
+4.  ***(Proxy) Gateway*** : An IPFS-aware http-proxy that, when given an OriginID, connects the web-site visitors / end-users to the corresponding Origin via the Listener, after processing the Manifest published under that key. **Note** : This is distinct from an [IPFS-gateway](https://docs.ipfs.io/concepts/ipfs-gateway/), which can only serve static content from IPFS.
 The proxy Gateway can either be hosted locally by the end-user or publicly by a third-party.
 5.  ***Browser*** : Any user-agent, such as the browser, cURL, HTTPie, Postman etc. that can make http(s) requests to a Gateway on behalf of the end-user.